ODIM-Project/ODIM/README.md

 To deploy Resource Aggregator for ODIM, you will require:

+-   A deployment node
 -   One virtual machine \(VM\) or a physical machine called the deployment node to deploy Kubernetes and Resource Aggregator for ODIM microservices.
 You can deploy the Resource Aggregator for ODIM microservices using the odim-controller command-line utility.
 It provides commands to:
 -   Set up the Docker environment

 -   Set up a Kubernetes cluster

 -   Deploy the containerized Resource Aggregator for ODIM microservices and third-party services on the Kubernetes cluster nodes

 -   Manage the Resource Aggregator for ODIM deployment
 -   One or more physical or virtual machines called cluster nodes where the containerized Resource Aggregator for ODIM microservices and third-party services are deployed as pods.